 (2) A notice given by the Minister under the provisions of subsection (1) has effect as though it were the reply to an offer for sale made to the Minister by the person to whom the notice was given in relation to an object classified as Aboriginal cultural material pursuant to section 43 and any dispute as to what constitutes a reasonable price shall be determined by the State Administrative Tribunal in accordance with the provisions of that section.

-[Section 47 amended by No. 24 of 1995 s.
+[Section 47 amended: No. 24 of 1995 s.
 41; No. 55 of 2004 s.
 9.]

 48. Restriction on exhibition of objects